PoCInnovation/Workshops/software/20.Kubernetes/SETUP.md

 Once the installation is complete, start the docker service with `sudo systemctl start docker`

-> :bulb: If you want Docker to run every time you start your computer, run `sudo systemctl enable docker`
+> 💡 If you want Docker to run every time you start your computer, run `sudo systemctl enable docker`

 If your installation was successful, you should be able to run the following command without any issues.